 What if other issues affected my performance?

-An academic appeal is a formal request by a student for the review of a decision made by the University on the student's progression, assessment or academic award.
+An Academic Appeal is a formal request by a student for the review of a decision made by the University on their progression, assessment or academic award.
 There are valid and invalid grounds for an appeal.
 Appeals made on the basis of academic judgment (for example, thinking that your work deserves a higher grade) or not being aware of published procedures are not grounds for an appeal.
-If you are thinking of making an appeal you are advised to check you have valid reasons and to seek advice:
+If you are thinking of making an appeal you are advised to check you have valid reasons and to seek advice from the Advice Hub.

 Thinking of leaving

 Many students think about leaving university at some stage during their studies.
-If anything is bothering you or you are thinking about leaving, you can come along to a drop-in to speak to a member of support staff.
-There may be other options available to you such as additional help, a temporary suspension of studies or transferring to another course.
+If anything is bothering you or you are thinking about leaving, please contact the Thinking of leaving service at firstname.lastname@example.org or attend a Student Success Advisor drop-in (see details above).
+There may be other options available to you such as additional support, a Temporary Suspension of Studies or transferring to another programme.
 We can help ensure that you have all the information and support you need to make the decision that is right for you.
-Remember, we are here to help.
-You can make an appointment or ask any questions you may have by emailing email@example.com.